Solar Off-grid System

 Get In Touch Now

-When you think about electricity, you think about gird, but today in this blog we will be talking about a system that provides electricity without the involvement of gird.
+When you think about electricity, you think about gird, but today in this blog we will be talking about a system that provides electricity without the involvement of grid.
 How?
 Simply with an off-grid solar system.

 In this blog will aim to provide you with all necessary information about an off-grid system so that you can avail a booster of knowledge in simple terms.
-The basic question that haunts many is what is an
+The basic question that many is what is an off-grid system and without a grid how can we have access to electricity?
+So let me start off by telling you

-An off-grid system is also known as a standalone PV system, where electricity is harnessed by solar panels and then stored inside a battery.
+An off-grid system is also known as a stand alone PV system, where electricity is harnessed by solar panels and then stored inside a battery.
 This process is not connected to any grid and provides an independent power supply to your home/office, anywhere where you can use electricity.

-Thinking about where to use an off-grid system?
+Where to use an off-grid system?

-Well, the most commonly used areas are where there is no grid available like remote faraway places, places with frequency power cut issues, remote/rural locations where access to the grid is difficult and costly.
+Well, the most commonly used areas are where there is no grid available like remote far away places, places with frequency power cut issues, remote/rural locations where access to the grid is difficult and costly.

 Using electricity without grid-connected is confusing?
 Okay, so now let's talk about it’s working to give you a better picture.